GreatAttractor/stackistry/README.md

 0.0.2 (2016-05-08)
   Bug fixes:
     - Fix errors when stacking a series of TIFFs
-    - Use all fragments if criterion is "number of the best" and the threshold is more than active images count
+    - Use all fragments if criterion is “number of the best” and the threshold is more than active images count

 0.0.1 (2016-05-01)